Empathetic Employment to Unlock Human Potential

 If Grandma Sue were to join us on-site, it would immediately be apparent that BIOMILQ is a start-up.

 We don’t have an AV/tech team to help us figure out conference calls.
-Holland, our Lab Operations Manager, is still using a personal cell phone.
+Our Lab Operations Manager is still using a personal cell phone.
 The CEO and CSO routinely ask for updates on what our pets are up to (Leila’s dog Opal loves to eat entire sticks of butter).
 We’ve outgrown our space and now store extra lab materials next to the snacks and t-shirts in our office.
 Our plans are always evolving as we adapt to research obstacles, chats from advisors, and feedback from moms and clinicians.

 BIOMILQ practices what we preach: unlocking human potential requires embracing the messiness that comes with being a human.

 Grandma Sue would be empowered with flexibility that would allow her to take care of herself and her family without compromising her career.
 To promote work-life balance, BIOMILQ has two shutdowns a year where employees are expected to step away from their emails and enjoy some R&R; Grandma Sue would visit her sister in NY or enjoy the Shakespeare Festival in Ashland, OR.
 Refreshed, Grandma Sue would be excited to return to the dynamic work behind making the future of infant feeding fearless, and 100% human.
-Until we find the right role for Grandma Sue, we’re looking for scientists to join us this August who are eager to unlock human potential with breakthrough mammary biotechnology and empathy.
+Until we find the right role for Grandma Sue, we’re looking for scientists to join us who are eager to unlock human potential with breakthrough mammary biotechnology and empathy.